pkarsy/AutomaticSchoolBellTimer/README.md

 TTPIN2 = 12 # Can be the same (= the same bell) or different pin (= different SSR and Bell) load('timetable')
 ```
-The second timetable can be for example for some class on Friday afternoon.
+The second timetable can be ie an additional class on Friday afternoon.

 TTPIN3 TTPIN4 TTPIN5 also work (highly unlikely that you need them).

 ### No Manual "RING" button ?
 This is the job of a wall button, indepedent of our timer.